-They tell you to weigh yourself only once a week because your body will normally fluctuate a few pounds each day — depending on water retention, time of day, whether you just finished exercising or not, and other factors.
-They warn that checking your weight each day can be discouraging because the scale might show that you gained a pound, when in fact, it may just be water weight, or something else.
+They tell you to weigh yourself only once a week because your body will normally fluctuate a few pounds each day depending on water retention, time of day, exercise, and other factors.
+They warn that checking your weight each day can be discouraging because the scale might show that you gained a pound when in fact, it may just be water weight, or something else.
 I get it, and for many people, it’s probably not terrible advice.

-The problem with the “once a week weigh-in” is that it makes cheating too easy.
-“Oh.. my weigh-in day isn’t for another 3 days..
-I can sneak this in..
-I’ll just be EXTRA good tomorrow.”.
+The problem with the once a week weigh-in is that it makes cheating too easy.
+You know what I’m talking about, “Oh.. my weigh-in day isn’t for another 3 days… I can sneak this in… I’ll just be EXTRA good tomorrow.”

-You end up sabotaging yourself because the day of reckoning is far enough off.. you figure you can even things out.
+You end up sabotaging yourself because the day of reckoning is far enough off and you figure you can even things out.

 I learned early on to weigh myself every morning.
 Get out of bed, pee, weigh-in.
 Every day.
 No matter what.
 Yes, my weight does fluctuate.
 Yes, it’s frustrating when the scale goes up a pound or two due to factors that are outside of my control—but it forces me to hold myself accountable every single day.
 I know that if I cheat today, it’s going to show up on the scale in the morning.